-The following graph sets forth the hypothetical back-tested performance of the Index based on the hypothetical back-tested weekly Index closing levels from January 5, 2007 through October 22, 2010 and the historical performance of the Index based on the Index closing levels from October 29, 2010 through January 27, 2012.
+The following graph sets forth the hypothetical back-tested performance of the Index based on the hypothetical back-tested weekly Index closing levels from January 5, 2007 through October 22, 2010 and the historical performance of the Index based on the Index closing levels from October 29, 2010 through June 22, 2012.
 The Index was established on October 29, 2010.
-The Index closing level on January 31, 2012 was 111.46.
-We obtained the Index closing levels below from Bloomberg Financial Markets.
-We make no representation or warranty as to the accuracy or completeness of the information obtained from Bloomberg Financial Markets.
+The Index closing level on June 28, 2012 was 112.58.
+We obtained the Index closing levels below from Bloomberg Financial Markets, without independent verification.

-The hypothetical back-tested and historical values of the Index should not be taken as an indication of future performance, and no assurance can be given as to the Index closing levels on the pricing date or the Observation Date.
+The hypothetical back-tested and historical values of the Index should not be taken as an indication of future performance, and no assurance can be given as to the Index closing level on the Observation Date.
+We cannot give you assurance that the performance of the Index will result in a positive return on your initial investment at maturity.
 The data for the hypothetical back-tested performance of the Index set forth in the following graph were calculated on materially the same basis on which the performance of the Index is now calculated but does not represent the actual historical performance of the Index.